Updated: May 17, 2023

 In my early 20s, I had a credit card with airline miles that I paid off every month.
 I racked up points for trips I wouldn't have otherwise been able to afford.
 It's when I used it for cash flow hiccups and to compensate for not budgeting well, that I hit turbulence.
 If you're new to credit, the most important thing you can do to help build and maintain good credit is to pay your bills on time.

 If you are using a credit card, consider making purchases under your credit limit and try to pay off your bill each month to avoid finance charges.
 Making sure you're using your credit card for things you need and paying your bills on time may help you create healthy habits for a successful financial future.

 They did give me an allowance, and didn't buy everything I wanted.
-Let's be honest — I was a Type A, goal-oriented kid, a natural-born saver.
+Let's be honest—I was a Type A, goal-oriented kid, a natural-born saver.
 But what works with $5 a week for paperback novels doesn't always translate into adult finances.
-When I did start tracking my spending, I did so by making lists of what I spent (generally), what I earned and how that matched up.
-When my landlord raised my rent 30 percent, for example, I had enough information to know that I couldn't afford that, my social life and my retirement fund.
+When I started tracking my spending, I did so by making lists of what I spent, what I earned, and how that matched up.
+When my landlord raised my rent 30%, for example, I had enough information to know that I couldn't afford that, my social life, and my retirement fund.
 So I found a new apartment.

 The goal, experts say, is to have three months of expenses in the bank.
-Say you take home about $4,500 after taxes, which is the average for a college graduate, according to Money magazine.
-Set aside $500 for savings after bills, rent, groceries and student loans are paid.
+Say you take home about $4,500 after taxes.
+Set aside $500 for savings after bills, rent, groceries, and student loans are paid.
 That means you live on $4,000 a month, so ideally you'd have three times that, or $12,000, in your emergency savings account.

 Yes it's hard to sock away that much.
 But it's also hard when your car engine conks out and you don't have the money to fix it or get a new car.
 Or, if you're like me, you move apartments five times in three years during your first job.
 That's a lot of U-Hauls and moving boxes.